 - A Brief History of Dream -

 Dream originally started testing with room temperature epoxies back in January of 2003.
 It was quickly realized that these easy to use and somewhat affordable epoxies had limitations due to their low Tg (glass transition).
 A worst case scenario was considered.
-A customer using or allowing the black or dark-colored product to sit in Sunlight.
-It would more than likely pass the Tg of room temperature epoxies, which can be as low as 120F.
-As stated elsewhere on this web site, even moderate ambient temperatures of 70F cause dark-surfaced materials to go above 160F.
-This obviously goes well past room temperature resin's Tg and is the reason aircraft kits are never painted dark colors.
+A customer using or allowing the black or dark-colored product to sit in the Sun.
+It would more than likely pass the Tg of room temperature epoxies, which can be as low as 120°F. As stated elsewhere on the Philosophy page, even moderate ambient temperatures of 70°F cause dark-surfaced materials to go above 160°F. This obviously goes well past room temperature resin's Tg and is the reason aircraft kits are never painted dark colors.
 Almost all kit planes are built using affordable room temperature resins (usually vinyl-ester or polyester resins, like those used in fiberglass domes) and therefore painted white to reduce the risk of delamination.
-The majority of small planes are flown during day light hours.
-Many are stored out in the Sun as well.
-So they would not be able to withstand high temperatures, caused by the use of dark paint colors.

 - 66"x66" small work table -

 Dream will continue to devote a great deal of effort toward Research and Development.
-The goal for Dream's R&D efforts is to find and then fine tune methods that meet it's own goals as well as client's needs.
+The goal for Dream's R&D efforts is to find and then fine tune methods that meet it's own goals as well as Dream's client's requirements.
 Emphasis on low resin content products is one of the hallmarks of Dream.
 Pushing carbon fiber and other advanced composites into areas that have, to date, been underutilized is the second hallmark of Dream.
-Dream now specializes in ultra lightweight, low CTE and high stiffness opto-mechanical structures and systems.
-We also produce structures for other industries, like subcomponents structures for UAV's, automotive components, etc..
+Dream specializes in ultra lightweight, low CTE and high stiffness opto-mechanical structures and systems.
+We also produce structures for other industries, like subcomponents structures for UAV's, bio-medical, magnatometer housings, etc..

 To learn more about advanced composites, click here.